osilander/203.311/Week4/Week4.md

 Oxford Nanopore sequencing relies on sensing current changes in a pore as a DNA *or RNA* molecule is passed through a pore (a protein taken from *E. coli*).
 [Review the method here](https://nanoporetech.com/applications/dna-nanopore-sequencing "ONT movie").
 Read lengths for Oxford Nanopore are essentially unlimited (e.g. 1 megabase pair), and are of medium quality, with an error rate of approximately 1%.

+Note that below, we will refer to any DNA sequence data from and NGS platform as a "read".

+Today we will deal with DNA sequence data from two of the most widely-available technologies, Illumina and Oxford Nanopore.
+The primary difference between these two technolgies is that Illumina provides short, highly accurate reads, while Oxford Nanopore provides long, less accurate reads.
+We will see that these provide different advantages.

 ### Software Management

+We need software to be able to process all of this data.
+Until now, you have used the pre-installed statistical programming software, `R`.
+However, we need additional software packages to process the DNA sequence data.
+We will refer to these as software **packages**, as they often contain several pieces of related software (you have seen this word before when installing new software in `R`).

-Software **packages** and tools are pieces of software that have been developed to perform specific jobs, or are used to implement specific methods.
+As you are probably aware, software **packages** are sets of tools that have been developed to perform specific jobs, or are used to implement specific methods.
 Your general view of a software package may be something like Excel or Chrome or TikTok.
 More fundamentally, software is simply a group of instructions used to perform a specific task.
-In bioinformatics, for example, this could be a set of instructions telling the computer how to interpret and display the quality scores from a ``.fastq`` file.
+In bioinformatics, for example, this could be a set of instructions telling the computer how to interpret and display the quality scores from a `.fastq` file.

 *However*, software packages and tools often have **dependencies**, which are other pieces of software or tools that are necessary to run the software you would like to install.
 For example, to use Instagram, you also need software that controls your phone's camera.
 This reliance of Instagram on camera-controlling software is known as a **dependency**.
 Importantly, software like Instagram is designed to be **user-friendly**, and during installation will usually check that such camera-controlling software exists, and if it does not, may try to install it.